 NOTE In the Project Import Editor, the Removed Links tab displays any files that were previously imported, but the link to the source project has since been removed.
 For example, let's say that you have imported several files from a source project.
 After awhile, you open one of those files in the project where the files were imported.
 You make a few changes and attempt to save it.
-Because Flare sees that a connection exists between the file and the source project, it prompts you with some options.
+Because Flare Desktop sees that a connection exists between the file and the source project, it prompts you with some options.
 One of the options is to continue to save your changes and remove the link from the source project.
 This means that future changes to the file need to be made in the current project, rather than in the source project.
 When you remove a link to a file in this way, that file is added to the Removed Links tab.

-Importing Projects From Central
+Importing Projects From Flare Online

-If another user uploads a Flare project to your MadCap Central license and you do not yet have that project on your computer, you can import it.
+If another user uploads a project locally from Flare Desktop to your MadCap Flare Online license and you do not yet have that project on your computer, you can import it.

-In order to import a project, you must be associated with that project in Central.
-For more information, see the Central online Help.
+In order to import a project, you must be associated with that project in Flare Online.
+For more information, see the documentation for Flare Online.

-() IMPORTANT If you are using a Git-Central dual-binding, you can import projects from Git (using the Import Project From Source Control Wizard) or from Central.
+() IMPORTANT If you are using a Git-Flare Online dual-binding, you can import projects from Git (using the Import Project From Source Control Wizard) or from Flare Online.
 The project will be the same.
-However, if you import from Central, you will only be able to push changes to and pull changes from Central.
-If you import from Git, you will be able to push changes to and pull changes from Central as well as your main Git repository.
-This is because the project in Central has no connection to the original Git repository, and if you import from Central you will not have those source control bindings.
+However, if you import from Flare Online, you will only be able to push changes to and pull changes from Flare Online.
+If you import from Git, you will be able to push changes to and pull changes from Flare Online as well as your main Git repository.
+This is because the project in Flare Online has no connection to the original Git repository, and if you import from Flare Online you will not have those source control bindings.

-NOTE If your project is already bound to a third-party source control provider other than Git P (i.e., you are working in a dual-bound model as opposed to a single-bound model), the Import option in the MadCap Central window pane will be disabled.
-This is because you should import your project directly from source control using your non-Central binding.
+NOTE If your project is already bound to a third-party source control provider other than Git (i.e., you are working in a dual-bound model as opposed to a single-bound model), the Import option in the Flare Online window pane will be disabled.
+This is because you should import your project directly from source control using your non-Flare Online binding.

 If you already have the project on your machine, you do not need to reimport the project from source control.
-Instead, you can get the latest version from source control by using the Flare Source Control ribbon.
+Instead, you can get the latest version from source control by using the Flare Desktop Source Control ribbon.

 Be sure that you have the latest version of the project.

-P NOTE When a project is dual bound to Central and a non-Git third-party provider, keep the following in mind if you (i.e., the second user) want to access this setup.
-After importing the project from Perforce Helix Core, Subversion, or Team Foundation Server, you will have to re-bind the project to Central.
-In Flare's MadCap Central window pane, click to upload (or bind) the project to Central.
-In the Bind Project dialog, it is important to enter the exact name of the project as it currently exists on Central.
+▶ NOTE When a project is dual bound to Flare Online and a non-Git third-party provider, keep the following in mind if you (i.e., the second user) want to access this setup.
+After importing the project from Perforce Helix Core, Subversion, or Team Foundation Server, you will have to re-bind the project to Flare Online.
+In the MadCap Flare Online window pane in Flare Desktop, click to upload (or bind) the project to Flare Online.
+In the Bind Project dialog, it is important to enter the exact name of the project as it currently exists in Flare Online.
 When you click OK, a message displays asking if you want to bind to the existing project.
 Select Yes.
-This re-establishes the existing Flare/Central connection; note that it does not create a new binding.
+This re-establishes the existing Flare Desktop-Flare Online connection; note that it does not create a new binding.